 Another reason I responded to them was, by this point, I was still the “new kid” at my school and at my new hometown.
 We’d moved in August 1986 and while I made friends fast, still felt like something of an outsider.
 And as so much of The Joshua Tree is about alienation, and fear, and desire, it was like handing a glass of ice water to a man dying of thirst.
 So I dug U2, but not in a huge way.
 I didn’t get The Joshua Tree until Christmas 1987 (on Vinyl), and had to make a cassette copy to listen to on my walkman.
 Of course, the U2 steamroller had just got going when they dropped Rattle and Hum – the album and the movie, and went from “cool, serious band” to “overexposed” in a heartbeat.
-I saw Rattle and Hum in the theater on a visit to Toronto, and as it was my first exposure to the band in something of a live setting, my appreciation for them deepened.
+I saw Rattle and Hum in the theater, and as it was my first exposure to the band in something of a live setting, my appreciation for them deepened.
 The only concerts I’d been to by that point were Jan and Dean, Donny and Marie, and a pre-Private Dancer Tina Turner, so seeing Bono’s ego projected larger than life was a sight to behold.
 But more important, the theater sound system was the best stereo one could imagine – the walls were shaking.
 Needless to say after the experience I was a full-on fan, no longer just a casual one.
 I bought up their back catalog and nearly wore the cassettes out.
 The fact that R&H is not a good album by U2 (or anyone else’s) standards is beside the point – it was the right album, and the right movie, at the right time.
 I was a fan now, and I anxiously awaited their next album.

 And waited.
 And waited.
 And waited …